Jahia/widen-asset-picker/README.md

 ![][010]

-The data flow is composed by 10 actions of which 4 are optional and depend on the cache.
+The data flow is composed of 10 actions of which 4 are optional and depend on the cache.

 1. The user creates a new `Widen` content (aka a `Widen Reference`).